EvansAF/concrete_cracks_detection/README.md

-Note that using the settings below :
- Define the split ratio--
-train_ratio = 0.05
+Note that using the settings : the split ratio-- train_ratio = 0.05
 val_ratio = 0.02
 test_ratio = 0.93